chevah/geck/content/testing.rst

 We write test cases based on the class under test.
-For example, when we have an object called Account which can have two important states: Application and OS, we will write two test case *AccountOSTestCase* and *AccountApplicationTestCase*.
+For example, when we have an object called Account which can have two important states: Application and OS, we will write two test cases *AccountOSTestCase* and *AccountApplicationTestCase*.
 This is why all tests from a specific test case will need to instantiate the same object, and this is why is OK to create **self.object_under_test** instance in the *setUp*.

-As a raw rule, in the setUp try to only create raw instances which are used in all tests, without calling any other code that change the state of an object.
+As a raw rule, in the setUp method try to only create raw instances which are used in all tests, without calling any other code that changes the state of an object.